Be An Explorer: Research a Native American Tribal Nation

 So far, we've just been thinking about our research.
 Now it's time to get to work.
 Archaeologists have special tools they use to get to the information they are looking for — like trowels, brushes, dustpans, buckets, and screens — because their information is usually buried!

 You may have to dig for your information, too — but don't bring your trowel to the media center!
-You'll be using different tools — books, video tapes, or even people who can answer your questions!
+You'll be using different tools — books, videos, or even people who can answer your questions!

 Don't forget to keep track of where you found your information!
 A good archaeologist always carefully records where each artifact was found.
 Make sure you collect that information, too — you'll need to name your sources.

 Step 5: Synthesis — Putting it All Together